KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 #### Detecting the Type and Version of a Browser

 This function is used to determine drag & drop capabilities in different browsers.
-I’ve tried to use [modernizr](http://modernizr.com/), but it returned that Safari and (in my case, it was a Win version) IE9 implement it.
+I've tried to use [modernizr](http://modernizr.com/), but it returned that Safari and (in my case, it was a Win version) IE9 implement it.
 In practice, these browsers fail to implement drag & drop capabilities correctly.